learn-co-curriculum/phase-0-final-project/README.md

 ## Getting Started and a Recommended Workflow

-Review the previous lesson, **Host a Site on GitHub**, for guidance on setting up the necessary HTML, CSS, and JS files, and instructions on how to publish a site on GitHub Pages.
+In the previous two lessons, you:

+- Created local and remote repos for your project and connected them together
+- Created the base files for your project: `README.md`, `index.html`, `style.css`, and `index.js`
+- Published your new site on GitHub Pages.

-We recommend going through these steps first — create and connect the necessary files _and_ get them published before diving into writing too much HTML and JavaScript.
-If you've got everything published, you'll be able to continuously push updates to your site _as you build it_.
+With all of this in place, you are ready to start working on the _content_, _styles_, and _behavior_ you want your site to have.
+Because your site is published on GitHub Pages, you'll be able to continuously push updates to your site _as you build it_.

 In general, when it comes to building code-related projects, it is often best to establish a routine of making small improvements, checking to make sure those improvements work and don't break things.
-After creating the basic files and connecting them, open your HTML file in a browser tab and your files in a code editor, this routine might look something like the following:
+This routine might look something like the following:

 1) Write some HTML, CSS or JavaScript
 2) Go to your browser and refresh the page to see the changes